The Most Popular Genres In Gaming

 Browse for games & learn about video game genres here.

-First person video games immerse the player in a 3-D interface where they are seeing the environment around them, the same as in real life.
+First-person video games immerse the player in a 3-D interface where they are seeing the environment around them, the same as in real life.
 The player’s visible field is going to be that of the playable character’s perspective.

 You might not even know who or what you are actually controlling because you get few opportunities to look at your character.
-Your avatar could be a human, a cyborg, a dog, or alien invader for all I know.
+Your avatar could be a human, a cyborg, a dog, or an alien invader for all I know.
 But you’ll always be able to see your equipped weapon on hand along with the objectives of the game.

 If you were to actually alter the game files and try to shift the camera view towards your character, it will yield unexpected results. (i.e. Being unable to move your crosshairs, picking up objects from thin air and other unlikely situations.)

-First person games tend to have a silent protagonist who is exploring the hostile world while aiming & firing at every moving creature in sight.
+First-person games tend to have a silent protagonist who is exploring the hostile world while aiming & firing at every moving creature in sight.
 These games are all a matter of testing your reflexes ranging from 1st Person Shooters (FPS) to virtual simulations.

-Third person games are somewhat more varied in gameplay ranging from story-mode adventures to leveling RPGs.
+Third-person games are somewhat more varied in gameplay ranging from story-mode adventures to leveling RPGs.
 It has several sub-genres that include mini-games, multiplayer games, real-time strategies, racing, and most fighting games.

-The main difference between a 3rd person and a 1st person video games is that your playable avatar is visible on-screen so you get to stare at their backside for 50 hours straight.
+The main difference between a 3rd person and a 1st person video game is that your playable avatar is visible on-screen so you get to stare at their backside for 50 hours straight.
 These games often utilize 3-D platforming along with a typical “hack and slash” battle sequence.

 It is considerably easier to interact with graphical features since you are able to estimate your character’s relative distance from visible objects and enemies.

-Many third person games attempt to draw you in with their entertaining story-telling, character development, hilarious cut-scenes, in order to craft a cinematic experience you won’t forget.
+Many third-person games attempt to draw you in with their entertaining story-telling, character development, hilarious cut-scenes, in order to craft a cinematic experience you won’t forget.